DudeThatsErin/MyBlog/content/posts/Do it Yourself.md

 You can use this to pull from the `hostinger-deploy` branch that gets created.
 That is the branch you will want to push to whatever web hosting you use to display your site online similar to this one.

+### Works with several Obsidian Plugins
+I have set up the `files.py` file to work with several plugins...
+- Dataview
+- Card Link
+- Handwritten Notes - it displays PDFs online.

 ## Prerequisites

 You'll need: